yagarea/confgit/README.md

 - **pull**              - Fetch from and integrate with another repository or a local branch
 - **push**              - Update remote refs along with associated objects

+---
+**Disclaimer:** Author does not have any responsibility for any demage or data los caused by usage of this software.